-A specialist is a healthcare provider who provides healthcare services for a specific disease or part of the body.
+A specialist is a doctor provides healthcare services for a specific disease or part of the body.
 There are many kinds of specialists.
 Here are a few examples:

-- Oncologists care for patients with cancer. - Cardiologists care for patients with heart conditions. - Orthopedists care for patients with certain bone, joint, or muscle conditions.
+- Oncologists care for patients with cancer. - Cardiologists care for patients with heart conditions.

+• Orthopedists care for patients with certain bone, joint, or muscle conditions.